mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/troubleshooting.md

 ```
 ##### Solution

-Your are most likely using the wrong version of node and npm.
+You are most likely using the wrong version of node and npm.
 Recommended versions are node 10.11.0 and npm 6.4.1.

 #### Errors When Running 'make run-ios'